Learn-React-With-Harshi/chapter-01-inception-namaste-react/class-notes.md

   render() function will override the content of the root if there is any content already present in root container

-  so until the root is rendered, if we want to disply some error message it can be done.
+  so until the root is rendered, if we want to display some error message, it can be written in html.

-  what if we need to put more elements inside the root container - passing array of react elements to the container creation
+  what if we need to put more elements inside the root container - pass array of react elements to the container creation

   const heading1 = React.createElement("h1", {id : "title"}, "Namaste Everyone");
   const heading2 = React.createElement("h2", {id : "sub_title"}, "Welcome");